From Istanbul to Izmir: 4 Best Ways to Get There

 For complete freedom along the route, hiring a car for your trip between Istanbul and Izmir is a great idea.
 It's particularly useful if you want to take your time and explore the sights of the Aegean coastline along the way.

-The quickest route, inland via Bursa, is 478 kilometers and would take around five hours non-stop.
+The quickest route, first taking the car ferry from Istanbul across the Sea of Marmara and then taking the inland highway, is 409 kilometers and would take roughly five hours non-stop.

 It would make sense, though, to veer off the highway at Soma and visit the Roman ruins of Pergamum at Bergama along the way, and then carry on south to Izmir from here.
-This would make the journey total length 496 kilometers, which is still very doable in a day.
-You'd need to start out bright and early in the morning, though, to make sure you don't rush your time exploring Pergamum.
+This would add around 36 kilometers to the journey, which is still very doable in a day.
+You'd need to start out bright and early in the morning, though, as you'll be needing around two hours at least to explore the ruins of Pergamum.

 If you wanted to take a more circuitous route, trailing along the Aegean coastline for a few days, good overnight stops would be Çanakkale (for the Gallipoli Peninsula and Troy) and Ayvalık or Bergama for Pergamum.